turingschool/lesson_plans/ruby_02-web_applications_with_ruby/model_testing_in_sinatra.markdown

 ### Repository

 * [TaskManager: model-testing-lesson branch](https://github.com/turingschool-examples/task-manager/tree/model-testing-lesson): this branch is the result of completing the [TaskManager tutorial](https://github.com/JumpstartLab/curriculum/blob/master/source/projects/task_manager.markdown) and the [CRUD lesson](https://github.com/turingschool/lesson_plans/blob/master/ruby_02-web_applications_with_ruby/crud_sinatra.markdown).
-If following the sequence of lesson plans, students should have their own copy of TaskManager and should not have to clone this down.
+At this point, following the sequence of lesson plans, students should have their own copy of TaskManager and should not have to clone this down.

 ## Code-Along